The Global South eHealth Observatory

 A trailblazing initiative

-In 2016, after a groundwork phase of analysis and brainstorming with a group of experts specialising in health, development and technological innovation, the Fondation Pierre Fabre unveiled the Global South eHealth.
-Observatory, the only Observatory specifically dedicated to eHealth in the Global South, a project of great scope that includes and international conference and adwards ceremony.
+In 2016, after a groundwork phase of analysis and brainstorming with a group of experts specialising in health, development and technological innovation, the Fondation Pierre Fabre unveiled the Global South eHealth Observatory, the only Observatory specifically dedicated to eHealth in the Global South, a project of great scope that includes and international conference and awards ceremony.

 Every July, the Fondation Pierre Fabre hosts its annual International Observatory Conference at its headquarters in En Doyse (Lavaur, France).